tilde-lab/cifplayer/README.md

 php -S localhost:7777
 ```

-Then accessible via the local address http://localhost:7777 in your favourite browser.
+GUI is then accessible via the local address http://localhost:7777/ in the browser (or other address, depending on used server).
 To display a local CIF file, drag and drop it inside the browser window.
-To display a CIF file on the web, paste its address in the address bar after sharp (#) symbol and hit enter.
+To display a CIF file on the web, paste its web address in the browser's address bar, after sharp (#) symbol and hit enter.
+(PHP or Python proxy for javascript requests should be then used.)